Queen Elizabeth National Park

 • Travel documents include a passport, a visa when necessary, travel insurance, and special permits needed for an activity like gorilla tracking or chimpanzee trekking.

-• Appropriate Attire: On cultural visits and interaction with local people, dressing respectfully by covering shoulders and knees will be considered nice gestures.
+• Appropriate Attire: During cultural visits and interactions with local people, dressing respectfully by covering your shoulders and knees shows a thoughtful and appreciated gesture.

-• Field Guides and Wildlife Books: Bring in guides of the flora and fauna that can be found within the park to aid in identifications.
+• Field Guides and Wildlife Books: Bring guides on the park’s flora and fauna to help you identify different species during your visit.

 Check the weather forecast some time before flying and adjust accordingly.
 Also, be aware of particular park rules that may be offered by the controlling authorities.